Updated: August 8, 2023

 Your Healthcare Proxy, also known as Healthcare Power of Attorney, Durable Power of Attorney for Healthcare, or Medical Power of Attorney, is a person you designate to make medical care decisions on your behalf.
 They may also be your Financial Power of Attorney.
 Laws about healthcare proxies are contained in the 1993 Health-Care Decisions Act.

 You should consider choosing your proxy at the same time you create your advance directives (i.e. soon after you have had the ‘Conversation’).
 Review your choice whenever you review or update your advance directives.
 If you do not choose one, the state may name a surrogate for you.

 You should choose someone you know and trust who knows what you would want and is willing and capable of performing the duties.
 While this is usually a family member, you can choose a friend, lawyer, or clergy member if you don’t think your family members could be objective or handle the responsibility.
-You cannot choose a medical professional involved in your care.
+In most states you cannot choose a medical professional involved in your care.